alexander-winkler/LIDOrefine/Readme.md

 # LIDOrefine - Convert LIDO into CSV, enrich it in OpenRefine and convert it back into LIDO

+## What's the point of LIDOrefine?

+The use of controlled vocabularies via URIs is essential for producing high-quality metadata.
+Simply using a string to identify a creator, resource, or subject relevant to a resource's description has very limited usefulness, as it is not reliably machine-readable.

+It is therefore vital for data providers in the GLAM sector to enrich their data with URIs that refer to controlled vocabularies.
+However, metadata often lacks references to controlled vocabularies, either due to software limitations that GLAMs are bound to use or because their workflows have not yet incorporated controlled vocabulary standards.

+The [reconciliation workflow provided by OpenRefine](https://openrefine.org/docs/manual/reconciling) can help alleviate these difficulties by offering a straightforward and efficient way to link strings to controlled vocabularies via URIs.

+That said, loading LIDO-XML files into OpenRefine is not entirely trivial, as these files often have a complex and nested hierarchy.
+Writing the reconciled data back to the XML file is even more challenging (to the best of my knowledge).

+This is where LIDOrefine comes into play: it simplifies the process by extracting relevant elements from the nested LIDO-XML and projecting them into a tabular structure compatible with OpenRefine (this is handled by `LR2csv.py`).

+Once the data is in a tabular format, it can be reconciled and enriched using standard OpenRefine workflows.
+After the enrichment process is complete, the updated data can be written back to the LIDO-XML file (`LR2xml.py` handles this).
+The result is a LIDO-XML file with metadata that contains URIs referring to controlled vocabularies.

 ## Setup

 Clone the git repository and change into the `LIDOrefine` directory: